iolibrt#

 Working with Image Files#

 The image input/output library supports two standard image file formats: Windows Bitmap (.bmp) and Tagged Image File Format (.tif or .tiff).
 In addition, a raw data file format (.raw) with a minimal header is supported for data which can't be represented by the standard file formats.
+The header of the .raw file contains the following information in this order:

 The functions in this chapter will determine the file format from the file extension of the file name.